 UNLIKE IN JAPAN, VERY FEW IMAGES or videos of the Andaman tsunami survived.
-There were no news helicopters in Aceh to photograph the wave surging out of the bays picking up houses and cars like so many chess pieces, or to witness the wholesale destruction of forests, cities, and their inhabitants.
+There were no news helicopters in Aceh to photograph the wave surging out of the bays picking up houses and cars like so many chess pieces, or to witness the wholesale destruction of forests and cities, and their inhabitants.
 A satellite did pass over the area a few days after the tsunami, and where once there were homes and businesses and harbors filled with fishing boats, the satellite images show a lone white mosque left standing in a slick of debris-ridden red mud.
 In Southeast Thailand, few among the estimated 8,000 Christmas vacationers had the warning time or presence of mind to make home videos.
 The Pacific Tsunami Warning Center in Hilo, Hawaii picked up the earthquake immediately, but there were no buoys to sense the tsunami waves, no news teams to report it, and, as it became appallingly clear, no agency or person in Sumatra or Thailand or Sri Lanka or India who could effectively alert and evacuate citizens in harm’s way.

 After the tragedy, the U.S. and many other governments, agencies, organizations, and individual volunteers did respond with assistance and reform, and in myriad ways.
 Dwayne Meadows thought of little else.
 Returning to Hawaii, he joined a group in Hilo, led by a woman who as a girl had survived the tsunami there in 1946 that killed 159 people, to create the Pacific Tsunami Museum, which collects oral histories from victims all over the world and mounts exhibits designed to educate visitors about the danger.
 Meadows also joined a state advisory commission and collaborated with a group of scientists who used new data from Andaman and other tsunamis to improve the state’s inundation maps, which show how high a wave’s run up might reach under various scenarios.
-He admits he made a pest of himself trying to improve their accuracy.
+He admits making a pest of himself trying to improve their accuracy.
 Waikiki hotels and other influential tourist businesses resisted the new maps because the inundation line moved further inland than earlier calculations, which Meadows and the other scientists argued were based on dubious geophysical assumptions.
 The hotels complained that the new maps would drive up their insurance bills and scare tourists, and in the end, they largely prevailed.
 The older maps are still in use, and few of Hawaii’s tourists are warned or educated about the tsunami danger when they come to the islands.
 Still, Meadows feels that awareness regarding tsunamis among island residents has improved, and most knew what to do when the 2011 Tohoku wave sped toward them.
 Despite significant property damage, there were no casualties in Hawaii.

 But detection is only the first in the chain of events that must run smoothly in order to save lives and protect property during a tsunami.
 Detection needs to be translated efficiently into warnings that are widely transmitted and widely understood.
 The Japanese use sirens and alerts that automatically flash on televisions and cell phones, conduct frequent public drills, and provide well-marked signage showing citizens where to run to safety.
 In Meadows’ view, the critical public education component has been given short shrift in the U.S. and varies too widely state by state.

 One preventative measure, becoming more difficult as population pressures push people to live in riskier places, is simply not to build houses or schools or nuclear plants in high-risk zones.
-Meadows has publicly chided NOAA, the agency where he works, for building new facilities in Newport Beach, Oregon, where the flat elevation, shallow beaches, and proximity to the Cascadia fault make it one of the highest risk areas for tsunami casualties in the country.
-As many people learned from news coverage in the aftermath of the Japan events, the Cascadia fault off the Pacific Northwest coast has two subducting tectonic plates, like those in Japan, that have been colliding and building up pressure for several hundred years.
+Meadows has publicly chided NOAA, where he works, for building new facilities in Newport Beach, Oregon, where the flat elevation, shallow beaches, and proximity to the Cascadia fault make it one of the highest risk areas for tsunami casualties in the country.
+As many people learned from news coverage in the aftermath of the Japan events, the Cascadia fault off the Pacific Northwest coast has two subducting tectonic plates, like those in Japan, that have been colliding and building up pressure for over three hundred years.
 Cascadia is capable of generating a 9.0 magnitude earthquake that in minutes would speed a tsunami toward the Washington, Oregon, and Northern California coasts.
 Blue tsunami warning signs dot Highway 1 in Northern California and Oregon, and most beaches have sirens, but it is less clear where the actual escape routes lie.
-And local public education efforts are spotty.
+Local public education efforts are spotty.
 National Tsunami Awareness Week in 2011 passed by nearly unnoticed, despite falling in late March as coverage of the Japan catastrophe was still playing daily on global television screens.

-CAROLINE SACHS MANAGED TO STAY ALIVE in Khao Lak on December 26th much the same way that Meadows did.
+CAROLINE SACHS MANAGED TO STAY ALIVE in Khao Lak on December 26th in much the same way that Meadows did.
 Trapped near the ceiling of her hotel room by the surging wave, she searched through the dark water, found an opening, and swam through it—perhaps a window, she can’t really say—and was swept up into a forest behind the resort and then back out to sea.
-Due to her trajectory, when Sachs swam back to shore, she wandered into a different makeshift shelter.
-As she recovered from her wounds, Sachs also worried about Meadows, knowing that his bungalow was only a few feet off the beach, and she tried in the following weeks to find out if he was still alive.
+Due to her trajectory, when Sachs swam back to shore, she wandered into a different makeshift shelter from Meadows.
+As she recovered from her wounds, Sachs also worried about him, knowing that his bungalow was only a few feet off the beach, and she tried in the following weeks to find out if he was still alive.
 She finally located him through one of the dive shops where he’d rented equipment; their records remained intact after the tsunami and they put her in touch with him in Hawaii.

-Their emotional reunion was in March at her family home in Germany.
+They had an emotional reunion in March at her family home in Germany.
 Together, they drove to see Paul, the German boy Meadows saved at the resort, who by then had nearly recovered from the worst of his chest injuries.
 On their return trip, Meadows and Sachs, both scientists and diving enthusiasts, developed a plan to return to Thailand to assist groups restoring the coral reefs damaged by the tsunami.
 In truth, Meadows had already started to formulate a plan before he left for Germany.